nhatiso/computer-vision-rock-paper-scissors/README.md

  To establish the winner, a get_winner function is defined.
 Several if-elif-else statements are created to so that a clear winner of the game is ascertained.
 The function also prints the outcome, 'You win', 'You lost', 'It's a tie'.

  To run the whole code together, the class variable by the name play is assigned.
 The three instances of the class are then called.

+ ## Milestone 5
+ Code for the game has been created using the class called CameraRockPaperScissors.
+The get_prediction function is used to capture and return the closest possible prediction of the user's action between rock, paper or scissors.
+ The get_user_choice function then make use of the returned value from the get_prediction function to create and return the user_choice.
+A while loop is used to check for valid user input in case 'nothing' is provided by the user.
+ The get_winner function determines the winner of a round by taking in user_choice and computer_choice as arguments.
+The computer_choice variable is obtained by the use if imported random module to choose between rock, paper and scissors.
+The use of random module reduces any computer choice biases when playing the game.
+Should the user and computer choose the same action, a "Tie" is returned, otherwise either "User" or "Computer" is returned.
+ A countdown function is created so that there is a three second countdown before the start of every round.
+To effectively code the countdown function, the time module is imported and the start_time variable is set to time.time().
+The countdown is also printed to prompt the user to start playing.
+ The play function is coded so that the game is played.
+The user_wins and computer_wins variables are initially set to zero.
+A while loop is used to set the winning total score.
+Inside this while loop, the user press 'Enter' to start the game.
+Once the the winning score has been attained, the function prints the winner.